 Laugh and a Draft is a comedy-variety show produced and hosted by Jared Wilder through SomethinWilder Productions featuring the best up and coming talent in New York.

-The mob just made a hit but everyone is going to live to talk about it, and talking they are because, when the "boys" get together it's murder!
-Join us for a private audience with the Don, maybe he'll make you an offer you can't refuse.
-Mingle with mobsters and molls, meet the new "Boss of Bosses", break bread and heads with wiseguys and Mafia princesses.
-Sure you'll be rubbing elbows with goodfellas and ducking bullets over Broadway but it won't stop the fun!
-Eat, Drink, Dance, and be Merry, for tonight you could die...laughing!
+The mob just made a hit, but everyone will live to talk about it.
+And talking they are because when the "boys" get together, it's a scream!
+Join this interactive show for a private audience with the Don; maybe he'll make you an offer you can't refuse.
+Mingle with mobsters and molls, meet the new "Boss of Bosses," break bread and heads with wiseguys and Mafia princesses.
+Sure, you'll be ducking bullets over Broadway, but that won't stop the fun!
+Eat, drink, dance, and be merry.
+You might just die laughing!

-The two and a half hour interactive comedy mystery features a three course sit down dinner and dancing.
-"Fuhgeddaboudit" !!
-You even have the chance to solve the case and win some prizes.
-Seven prizes in every performance including "Academy Awards" for the best actor & actress chosen from the audience.
+This two and a half hour comedy mystery includes a three-course sit-down dinner and dancing.
+Audience members even have the chance to solve the case and win prizes.
+Seven prizes are awarded at every performance and include "Academy Awards" for the best actor and actress in the audience.

-In the third chapter of the Big Gay Italian trilogy.
-Wilkinson's character is approaching his 40's and is faced with the challenges of balancing his now very successful weight loss company with past and present gay relationships.
-Fun familiar characters and some new ones come together to join him on his journey in another outrageous comedy of errors.
+In the third chapter of the Big Gay Italian trilogy, Anthony J. Wilkinson's character is approaching his 40s and facing the challenges of balancing his now successful weight loss company with past and present gay relationships.
+New and familiar characters come together to join him on his journey through another outrageous comedy of errors.

+NEWSical the Musical lampoons current events, newsmakers, celebrities, and politicians.
 No one in the news is safe!
-The Drama Desk nominated musical revue NEWSical is back lampooning current events, newsmakers, celebrities, and politicians.
-With songs and material being updated on a regular basis, composer-lyricist (Drama Desk Nominee) Rick Crom's topical musical comedy is an ever-evolving mockery of all the news that is fit to spoof!
+With songs and material updated regularly, this topical musical revue is an ever-evolving mockery of all the news that's fit to spoof!

 You want A-list laughs on a D-list budget?
-Then come on down to the World Cafe at Broadway Comedy Club!
-We've got two amazing shows every night at 8:30 and 10:00 (plus a midnight show Fridays & Saturdays) with an intimate setting, great food/drinks and a lineup that combines the hottest TV headliners from Comedy Central, Last Comic Standing and late-night television with NYC's most promising rising stars — this is your chance to see them BEFORE they make it big!
-Plus, if you're from out of town, you'll have a real New York City story to tell your friends back home.
+Then come to the Broadway Comedy Club!
+You can enjoy shows every night in an intimate setting with great food and drinks.
+The lineup of comedians includes the hottest TV headliners from Comedy Central and late-night television as well as New York City's rising stars — this is your chance to see them before they make it big!
+Plus, if you're from out of town, you'll have a real NYC story to tell your friends back home.

 Past headliners include...